affanshahid/giki-evapp-server/API-V1.md

 name | description | Note
 ---- | ---- | ----
-title | Name of the Announcement | 5-60 characters
+title | Name of the announcement | 5-60 characters
 description | A short description | 5-200 characters

 #### Response